Hidden Tracks: 18 and Life

 “She tell you?”
 Ricky said.

-Ricky stood by the rusted-out shell of an El Camino with the driver’s door hanging open.
+Ricky stood by the rusted-out shell of an El Camino with the passenger door hanging open.
 He was eighteen, wearing a cheap, starch-stiff button-down, collar a half-inch too small, the skin of his neck pinched into a red ridge.
 He’d been wearing it three days running.

 “Why do you think I’m here, Rick?”
 Tommy asked.